How To Help Protect Your Identity In 3 (Relatively) Easy Steps

 Categories

-It seems there is a long list of massive data breaches we’ve seen over the years.
+With the rise in security breaches, protecting your credit from identity theft is more essential than ever.
 Readers of this blog know that I use CreditKarma to monitor my credit scores for free.
 However, in 2017 I decided it was time to up my defensive game and place a security freeze on accounts with the three credit reporting companies.
-Here is how I did it.
+A security freeze is a step I took to prevent credit, loans, and services from being opened in my name without my permission.
+You may refer to this link for further explanation of the pros and cons of freezing credit reports.
+Please follow the three steps below to protect your identity.

-1. Get Free Credit Reports: I went to annualcreditreport.com to get my free reports from all three credit companies (Equifax, Experian, and TransUnion).
+1. Get Free Credit Reports: I went to annualcreditreport.com to get my free reports from all three credit companies—Equifax, Experian, and TransUnion.
 You’re allowed one free report each year from each of the companies.
-I hadn't received my reports for the year, so I was able to generate and download all three.
-(This is something that I do about once a year, and I highly recommend that you do, too.)
-Review each report for accuracy and notify them of any errors.
-The only errors I noticed on mine were incorrect/old phone numbers and the name of a prior employer.
+This is a yearly ritual that I highly recommend, as it helps you catch signs of identity theft early.
+Review each report once generated for accuracy and notify them of any errors.
+The only errors I noticed on mine were outdated personal information, which I was able to dispute following the prompts on the credit reports.

-Bankrate.com recently wrote an article that you may find useful if/when you chose to unfreeze your credit.
+Bankrate.com wrote an article that you may find useful if/when you choose to unfreeze your credit.
 Here's the link to "How to thaw a credit freeze".

 Also, if you're as fed-up as I am with solicitations in the mail for new credit cards, you'll be as thrilled with finding the website www.optoutprescreen.com as I was.
 It only took me a minute to opt out of receiving these annoying offers for new credit.